 The Germanic Karl became the Latin Carolus; Caroline emerged as a logical feminine form.
 Like all of the Charles names, it’s been worn by saints and royals over the years.
 You’ve probably belted it out at a party: Sweet Caroline … whoa, ho, ho … Not so long ago, every Caroline shortened her name to Carrie.
 Today that’s less common, and we often use the name in full.
 In the 1940s, we tended to say the last syllable like lynn, and the spelling Carolyn peaked.
 Today, we’re more likely to rhyme it with vine.

-Shortly before the world met Princess Charlotte, this name had entered the US Top Ten.
+Shortly before the world met Princess Charlotte, this name entered the US Top Ten.
 Like Caroline, Charlotte is a feminine form of the equally evergreen Charles.
 And while it’s a classic, it’s never been so wildly popular as it is today.
+Maybe that’s because other -t ending girl names, from Scarlett to Violet to Juliette, are also fast-rising favorites.
 Some Charlottes might be Charlie, but chances are that a Charlotte will use her name in full.
 Charlotte Bronte lends it some literary cachet.
 It’s a polished and popular choice, as traditional as a plaid jumper, but with a lot of spirit, too.

 Eleanor sounds smart and capable, thanks to former First Lady Eleanor Roosevelt.
 But it’s romantic, too, as in Eleanor of Aquitaine.
 With nicknames galore, Eleanor exemplifies one of the best qualifies of classic names: they’re shapeshifters, difficult to pigeonhole, easy to grow with your child.
 Jane Austen used the alternate spelling Elinor for her Sense and Sensibility heroine.
 While both versions have history, as well as notable bearers, it’s the ‘ea’ spelling that has always come out on top in the US.

 Emily held the top spot in the US for years, and even though it’s fallen out of the Top Ten, it remains a favorite.
 From poet Emily Dickinson to actor Emily Blunt, there are almost too many women of accomplishment to list.
 And that’s not counting fiction!
 Emily Elizabeth appears in the Clifford books; Tim Burton’s Corpse Bride answers to the name; and there’s Simon & Garfunkel’s romantic song “For Emily, Wherever I May Find Her.”
-Emma and Amelia have followed Emily right into the Top Ten, but this version, imported to England by the German-born Hanover princes, remains a rock-solid traditional name for a daughter.
+Emma and Amelia have followed Emily up the charts and now occupy the Top Ten, but this version, imported to England by the German-born Hanover princes, remains a rock-solid traditional name for a daughter.

 We talk about modern virtue names, but Grace has centuries of history.
 It comes directly from the Latin gratia, which can encompass beauty, goodwill, and mercy, but the Puritans who embraced the name were thinking specifically of God’s grace.
 Despite those roots, Grace doesn’t seemly specifically religious.
 Maybe that’s because we’re so familiar with it that it feels more like a name than a word.
 There’s Hollywood star turned real life princess, Grace Kelly; musician Grace Slick; and Debra Messing’s sitcom character on Will & Grace.
 It’s a name that feels elegant, but approachable.